 PEOPLE PARTICPATION AND COST SHARING

-on locating the water source with the help of local knowledge building and developing the well and in parallel on the water
+These water supply schemes are being implemented with the active community support.
+Wells for India put special efforts on locating the water source with the help of local knowledge building and developing the well and in parallel on the water

 harvesting to ensure sustainable supply of water even in drought years.

 People of the villages have participated fully in SHARING OF THE COST – supplying the labour to lay the pipelines, free of charge, planning of the route of the pipeline and by supervising the laying of pipelines and the well development work.
 During implementation a committee is formed to operate and maintain the water supply scheme on sustainable basis.
 The government have played a key part in provision of electricity to the wells and in some cases supply of the pipelines.